f5devcentral/f5-agility-labs-xc/docs/class2/lab1.rst

 Narrative Check
 -----------------

-Upon foresnic review, your application team has told you that last request from **Support IDs** from the testing performed in Task 3, Step 2 as shown is actually a valid request.
+Upon forensic review, your application team has told you that last request from **Support IDs** from the testing performed in Task 3, Step 2 as shown is actually a valid request.
 You will need to create an exception for this so that traffic can successfully pass.
 This task can be quickly accomplished in the XC console.